Ascertain

 Quick Start

-import { ascertain, or, optional } from 'ascertain';
+import { compile, discriminated, optional, or } from 'ascertain';

 Performance